 To delete an app, tap the X, then tap Delete in the dialog the displays.
 Note that doing so deletes not only the app, but also all of its data.
 So if you think you’ll need an app again soon, and you have stored data, settings or completed levels for it, you might want to think twice before tapping that X.

 Deleting from here is simple, too: Tap on an app’s name, then tap Delete App.
-You may find this quicker than tapping icons if you want to delete a lot of apps at one time.

 From iTunes on a Mac

+But if you didn’t upgrade to iTunes 12.7, here’s what you need to know.
 When you delete apps from your iOS device, iTunes will not copy them back on to your device the next time you sync it.
 So the above techniques are great if you want to delete apps from specific devices but still retain them in your iTunes library.

 If, on the other hand, you want to nuke them entirely, go to iTunes and choose your Apps library.
 Click an app to select it, then press the Delete key.
 Another dialogue will ask you to confirm.
 (You may indeed want to keep them; Ted Landau recently posted a tip discussing why that can be useful.)
 You can remove the apps from your iTunes library, but keep them in a folder on your Mac just in case.